 my office space is completely open and I can’t concentrate by Alison Green on August 28, 2018 A reader writes: I work for a tiny nonprofit in a small office where the 5-6 of us work.
 The way it’s laid out, there is a central pod with desks and dividers, two executive offices with thin sliding doors, a separate kitchen with printing station that also has a sliding door, and a “conference room” that’s actually just a space with a half wall blocking it off.
 This means that if anyone is having a meeting, it’s loud and distracting.
 And the doors to the offices don’t really block sound either, unless the people inside are whispering.
 My work isn’t confidential (although sometimes I overhear things that I wonder if I should be hearing) and any calls I have to make can either be done from my desk or the kitchen for privacy/quietness, but I’ve found that it’s really hard to focus when anyone is having a meeting or call.
 Even blasting music in my earbuds hasn’t blocked it out completely.
 Sometimes it’s dead quiet in the office and no problem, but other times it gets noisy and drives me crazy.
 There’s no way to change the physical space, so do I have any hope of making the situation better?
 This is a terrible set-up!
 If the conference room had full walls rather than half walls, you’d have some hope of making this better.
 It still wouldn’t be great, but if people got in the habit of having meetings or long phone calls in there, it would be a significant improvement.
 But for the sake of blocking sound, half walls are pretty similar to no walls.
 Do others in your office struggle with this too?
 I’m guessing at least one other person does.
 You might be able to raise the issue as a group and ask about whether it’s possible to get those half walls turned into full walls and/or get real doors on the executive offices.
 It might even be worth asking about looking for a different office space; it’s not uncommon for small organizations to move periodically and if you have a lease, it’s going to be up at some point and it’s not crazy to raise the prospect of looking for a space that’s better suited to your staff.
 And who knows, maybe they’ve been in this space for a while and it worked fine when it was just two or three people, but it’s not working now that you’ve added staff.
 (Obviously, be sensitive to your context on this one.
 If the organization has a shoestring budget and can only afford this space because of some special break, raising the prospect of a move would seem tone-deaf.
 But there are lots of contexts where it would be fine — and indeed, issues like this do drive some organizations to move.)
 But if moving or real walls and doors aren’t an option, then the answer to your question of whether you have any hope of making things better is … probably not, unfortunately.
 If you’re stuck in this space exactly as it is now, then you’re going to be hearing other people’s conversations pretty regularly, and it’s going to be distracting and annoying.
 Headphones are good, but you said even loud music doesn’t work all the time.
 One other option would be asking about working from home on days when you really need to concentrate, or even seeing if you can take your work somewhere else (like a park or a coffee shop, if the type of work you do allows that).
 But ultimately, this may be part of the package when you’re working in a small, poorly-constructed office.
-You may also like:can I bring a blender to work?how do we handle firing an employee in an open plan office?my small open plan office is trying to enforce a semi-quiet work environment and I hate it { 114 comments }
+You may also like:can I bring a blender to work?how do we handle firing an employee in an open plan office?how do people handle highly visible workspaces? { 114 comments }

 Fishgal* August 28, 2018 at 2:07 pm Have you looked into noise canceling head phones for days it gets loud?
 They’re so much better than war buds